It's great to have you here, Rush Limbos, serving humanity simply by showing up.

 They are oppressors.

-And have you heard about the Department of Homeland Security agent who has been stripped of her gun, nearly lost her daughter, and has had her life destroyed simply because she blew the whistle on an immigration visa program.
+And have you heard about the Department of Homeland Security agent who has been stripped of her gun, nearly lost her daughter, and has had her life destroyed simply because she blew the whistle on an immigration visa program?

-She testified a Senate committee on homeland security and governmental affairs, alongside several of the whistleblowers who claim they have faced retaliation for reporting wrongdoing in their agencies.
+She testified a Senate Committee on Homeland Security and Governmental Affairs, alongside several of the whistleblowers who claim they have faced retaliation for reporting wrongdoing in their agencies.

-There's no freedom with these.
+There's no freedom with these businesses.

-There's total confirmation, conformity with the consensus or else.
+There's total confirmation, conformity with the consensus, or else.

-Now, this story is it's a think piece.
+Now, this story is a think piece.

-It's a philosophical think piece, and it's pretty long, and I can't go through the whole thing here.
+It's a philosophical think piece, and it's pretty long.

 But the point that it makes is that we have been under attack, our culture has been under attack and assault for decades now by something called psychological warfare.